Zapper-fi/protocol/docs/api-intro/pricing.md

 ### Query Prices

-All portfolio related queries such as token, NFT, or app balaces, as well as totals such as claimables have a fixed cost of 4 credits.
+All [Portfolio](/claimables) related queries have a fixed cost of 4 credits.
 All other queries cost 2 credits.

 | Queries | Credit Price |
 | ----------- | ----------- |